 For the full list of references, click here.

-This Health Policy Report originally appeared in The New England Journal of Medicine.
+This Health Policy Report originally appeared in The New England Journal of Medicine and then in NEJM Catalyst on November 18, 2016.